rafabs97/headpose_final/README.md

 * Download one of the models from [the Hopenet repository](https://github.com/natanielruiz/deep-head-pose) (stored on Google Drive); place it on the ``models/`` directory on the root of the cloned repository directory.

 The scripts are the following:
 * Script ``test_on_image_hopenet.py`` allows to get a demo prediction using the Hopenet model, and show it on screen.
+* Script ``match_datasets.py`` performs the same function as in the previous comparison, but it has been modified to be compatible with [the Dockerface detector](https://github.com/natanielruiz/dockerface) output.
-* We used script ``test_on_dataset.py`` to get the mean error of the Hopenet model over the dataset obtained using the previous scripts.
+* We used script ``test_on_dataset.py`` to get the mean error of the Hopenet model over the datasets obtained using the previous scripts.

 ## Video demo